 The double-helix staircase leads to each of the three floors of the chateau.

-Notice the casing which is in the likeness of that of Blois, which was commissioned by French King François I. Here and there you can observe cherubs, lizards, a wingless Pegasus, and the letter “F” and the salamander, the symbols of François I.
+Notice the casing which is in the likeness of that of Blois, which was commissioned by French King François I. Here and there you can observe cherubs, lizards, a wingless Pegasus, the letter “F” and the salamander, the symbols of François I.

 Mademoiselle de Montpensier, in her Mémoires (1659), wrote about the great spiral staircase in these terms: